masamerc/sevp/README.md

 [some_var]
 target_var = "MY_CUSTOM_ENV_VAR"
 possible_values = ["val1", "val2"]

 ```

- SEVP will look for the config file in the following locations (in order of precedence):
-- `$HOME/.config/sevp.toml`
-- `$HOME/sevp.toml`

-Anatomy of the config file:
 - `default`: Specifies the default target to use when no argument is provided to `sevp`.
 - Each section (e.g., `[aws]`, `[google_cloud]`) defines a **target**.
   - The `[aws]` target supports `read_config = true` to auto-load profiles from `~/.aws/config`.